 How Does Bitcoin Mining Work?

-- Step 1: Imagine you want to pay using bitcoins to buy a bed.
-If the cost of the bed is $300, it will be around 0.046510 Bitcoin.
+- Step 1: Imagine you want to buy a bed and pay using Bitcoins.
+If the cost of the bed is $300, it will be around 0.046510 Bitcoin (as of writing this, that is).
 While you buy the bed, other people around the world also buy things with Bitcoin.